Careers

 - Implement all policies and rules governing student life and conduct.

-- Be sensitive to and support the social/emotional/behavioural needs of individual students.
+- Be sensitive to and support the social, emotional, and behavioural needs of individual students.

 - Other related duties as assigned.